rust-unofficial/too-many-lists/src/third-arc.md

 interior mutability for their *reference count*.
 Worse, this reference count is shared between every instance!
 Rc just uses a cell, which means it's not thread safe.
 Arc uses an atomic, which means it *is* thread safe.
 Of course, you can't magically make a type thread safe by putting it in Arc.
-Arc only can derive thread-safety like any other types.
+Arc can only derive thread-safety like any other type.

 I really really really don't want to get into the finer details of atomic memory models or non-derived Send implementations.
 Needless to say, as you get